sowmyasri-ganapavarapu/Civil-Engineering-Insight-Studio/README.md

 - Pillow (PIL)
 - Python-dotenv

-As I wrap up my internship, I’m excited to share the final outcome of my learning journey – a comprehensive AI-powered Streamlit application that analyzes civil engineering structures using Google’s Gemini AI in a meaningful way.
+As I wrap up my internship,I’m excited to share the final outcome of my learning journey – a comprehensive AI-powered Streamlit application that analyzes civil engineering structures using Google’s Gemini AI in a meaningful way.
 This project reflects my growth in AI integration, application development and intelligent problem-solving in civil engineering.
 THANK YOU!

 Contributed by: Sowmya Sri Ganapavarapu
 Date: February 2026